Seneca-ICTOER/Intro2C/docs/A-Introduction/information.md

 id: information
 title: Information
 sidebar_position: 2
-description: The information stored in a computer includes program instructions and program data.
+description: The information stored in a computer includes program instructions and program data
 ---

 # Information